jakobytes/elias-1848/README.md

 ```
 git submodule update --init --recursive
 ```
-~~ CURRENTLY THE MODIFIED kr01-53.xml MUST BE COPIED MANUALLY TO REPLACE THE VERSION IN data/raw/kr.
+<del> CURRENTLY THE MODIFIED kr01-53.xml MUST BE COPIED MANUALLY TO REPLACE
+THE VERSION IN data/raw/kr.
 ALSO MANUALLY DELETE kalevipoeg.xml.
-THIS WILL BE AUTOMATED ONCE I'M SURE THAT STUFF WORK AS INTENDED.~~
+THIS WILL BE AUTOMATED ONCE I'M SURE THAT STUFF WORK AS INTENDED.</del>

 Further, install the Python dependencies.
 The preferred way of doing it is through Anaconda; use the environment file `env.yml`.
 Unless you